The Bioinformatics Core Facility in the Cancer Research Division at Peter Mac provides a range of services and know-how for data analysis.

 Bioinformatics Consulting Core Facility

 Fees apply to project work.
 Support to larger projects is available via EFT (part salary) contribution, while smaller projects are charged via a fee-for-service model.
-The BCC has a fixed pricing structure, which is updated quarterly, for the most common analysis services.
+The core has a fixed pricing structure, which is updated quarterly, for the most common analysis services.
 For custom or larger-scale analyses, a quotation will be provided after understanding the requirements and priorities of the project.

 Consultation services are available free of charge for Peter Mac staff.

 Bioinformatics needs are often unique, and different laboratories may require different levels of support from the core.
 The team at the Bioinformatics Core can help to analyse project requirements, discuss solutions with the investigators, and subsequently perform the analysis.
 The team also has extensive experience in generating publication-quality plots that can be used in articles, as well as publishing data as per journal requirements.

 Bioinformaticians at the core can contribute to grant applications by generating pilot data, and helping to describe in the application the infrastructure and bioinformatics analyses that are available to support the proposed research.

 The core can provide consultation on experimental designs and analyses options.
 For research groups that perform bioinformatics analyses by themselves, the core can share know-how and help troubleshoot as needed.

 Existing tools often fail to answer unique research questions, giving rise to the need for new bioinformatics workflows and/or methods.
 The team at the Bioinformatics Core has a track record of building robust, highly cited bioinformatics software, and can discuss collaboration opportunities with research groups who are interested.

 The core is committed to aiding cancer research through the development and application of deep learning (DL) and other machine learning techniques.
 We have been working on DL projects that involve whole-slide images, radiological images and multi-omics data, and are keen to explore further cancer application areas.